mobingi/alm/docs/markdown/alm-template/doc-alm-templates-reference.md

 ## availability_zone {#availability_zone}

-The availability zone of which the stack is deployed to.
+The availability zone of which the stack deploys to.

 | Type | Example Value | Required | Supported Platforms |
 |:-----------|:-----|:-----|:----------------|